DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Well, thanks for that feedback.

-Um, look, we love our audience.
+Look, we love our audience.

-Is it like keep more of what you earn before the robots make us burn?
+Is it like, keep more of what you earn before the robots make us burn?

-Like how how does this affect financial planning knowing that Skynet is coming for us?
+Like, how does this affect financial planning knowing that Skynet is coming for us?

 Trust me.

-So what you're saying, like our guest Roman, he was saying that uh aging is a disease that's going to be solved, but it'll probably cost a lot at first if it's achievable.
+So what you're saying, like our guest Roman, he was saying that aging is a disease that's going to be solved, but it'll probably cost a lot at first if it's achievable.

-Probably you can imagine, you know, because wouldn't most people who have a lot of money, wouldn't they pay like a million dollars to never age, I suppose?
+You can imagine, you know, because wouldn't most people who have a lot of money, wouldn't they pay like a million dollars to never age, I suppose?

-Or to slow aging, like yeah, you you in 10 years of living, you only age one year.
+Like, you, you, in 10 years of living, you only age one year.

 You know, would people pay like a million dollars a year for that?